 Swingers are often scrutinized and feel a need to hide their practices while poly people are often more open about their relationships (pretending you don’t have two wives can be difficult.)
-These two groups, you would think, should be compatriots, but often the decision to be out about one’s lifestyle is what separates them.
+Polys and swingers, you would think, should be compatriots, but often the decision to be out about one’s lifestyle is what separates them.

-Swingers and Polys: How do view one another as a subculture?
+Swingers vs Polys: How do view one another as a subculture?
 Is there a crossover?